cpmech/tritet/README.md

 Tritet contains two executables to generate meshes:

-1. `trigen_mesh` to generate quality triangle meshes with boundary markers and volume and angle constraints
+1. `trigen2msh` to generate quality triangle meshes with boundary markers and volume and angle constraints
-2. `tetgen_mesh` to generate quality tetrahedral meshes with boundary markers and volume and angle constraints
+2. `tetgen2msh` to generate quality tetrahedral meshes with boundary markers and volume and angle constraints

-Below is a JSON input for `trigen_mesh`:
+Below is a JSON input for `trigen2msh`:

 ```json
 {